chaitami/sms-automation-main/README.md

 # sms-automation-main

-sms automation with Library of Selenium python
+sms automation with a Library of Selenium python